 The great Pink Disguise™ for deceit started in 1982, according to their Wiki page.
 They masterfully facilitated their journey of chicanery until 2012 when they attempted to pull funding for mammogram referrals provided by Planned Parenthood.
 Tidbits of information soon followed that was succinct in canvassing where their true loyalties remained.
 This includes, but not limited to: the 64% pay raise to its CEO generated by donor funds, sponsor affiliations, and their ballsy attempt at litigation when they went after lesser known non-for-profits using the term “for the cure” anywhere in their literature.

 The irony is this: after decades of concealing under the buoyant moniker, there is no such thing as a cure.
 The maleficent form of cancer can be put to rest, i.e. remission, but it can never be truly erased from the darkest depths of the body’s anecdotes.
 Once upon a time, pink was the color that adorned and embellished my femininity, only to be begrimed and defiled by wicked agendas and monetary cupidity.
-I am revolted by the sight of pink, and I want to throw shit every time I watch post-season baseball.
-With Komen’s true intentions in the back of my mind, it’s like professional baseball is making a mockery of the disease using pink bats and mitts.
-I know that’s not the case, but the fallacy remains: Komen never had the best interest of women at heart.
+I am revolted by the sight of pink, and I want to throw shit every time I watch post-season sporting events.
+With Komen’s true intentions in the back of my mind, it’s like professional sports mocks the disease using pink bats and mitts and scantily dressed cheerleaders.
+The fallacy remains: Komen never had the best interest of women at heart.
 They tricked their victims right into their pocketbooks.

 Many years ago, I expressed interest in participating in one of their walks along with a family member.
 Another family member fell victim to metastasizing breast cancer and we thought this would be a wonderful way to honor her.
 The dream to memorialize her quickly debunked when we were told by the Komen affiliate that we had to pay up, per person, at the time of registration.
 It was, to my recollection, over a grand, per person.
 We were left in an amazing array of befuddlement.
 We were captivated by the illusion that we were to embark on a remarkable avenue to help find the cure.
 We decided not to participate.
 Heartbreak ensued.